Non-Compete Agreement Litigation

 I have extensive experience representing employers in preparing and enforcing non-compete agreements.
 I also have extensive experience in representing individuals who have been accused of violating a non-compete agreement.

-Please feel free to contact Michigan non-compete agreement attorney Michael J. Hamblin if you are an employer who needs help preparing or enforcing a non-compete agreement.
+Please feel free to contact Michigan non-compete agreement attorney Michael J. Hamblin if you need help with a non-compete agreement dispute or litigation.